 Need to share files and keep your data safe from accidental or malicious deletion?
 Here is the Beginner’s Guide to Dropbox.

 Today’s Beginners Guide is on Dropbox, a favourite program of ours when it comes to collaboration and data storage.
-It is one of the programs that we recommend for all small business owners to explore for their business.

 What is Dropbox?